ranniepeng/Ran_portfolio/final-project-part-one.md

 Although the main dataset I will be using contains lots of collected item information, it does not provide further info on whether the item is on view or not, which can be a potential caveat in this project's analysis.

 # Method and medium
-> In a few sentences, you should document how you plan on completing your final project.

-Text here...